graphic works - 1984

 Text by Emilio Villa

-This exhibition of works by the Chinese painter Walasse Ting will be counted among the incisive events, an initiatory fact, full of consequences, in the history of our years of art, here in Italy: the appearance of a material, created and certain, of ancestry in a precise context, it brings, together with ancient crystallizations, and moments of timeless matter, a complete resonance destined to animate them, and merge them, exhaust them, beyond their own uprooting, in imminent, changing, thresholds of contemplation.
+Qhis exhibition of works by the Chinese painter Walasse Ting will be counted among the incisive events, an initiatory event, full of consequences, in the history of our years of art, here in Italy: the appearance of a material, created and certain, of ancestry in a precise context, it brings, together with ancient crystallizations, and moments of timeless matter, a complete resonance destined to animate them, and merge them, exhaust them, beyond their own uprooting, in imminent, changing, thresholds of contemplation.

 We Western observers have very great, gigantic painters within our reach; sleepless animators with a unitary eye, enveloping, convoluted, and indeed circumcised, polychrome and polyphemic, never dull, never betrayed or intimidated blindness, the descent fixed vertically, in a precipitous gaze over the bottom of the pictorial Mother Waters.
 The Oriental on the other hand, let's say “the Chinese” has always had two eyes, small eyes, but two.
 Now, as a meticulous modern specimen, in this painting by Ting, therefore of charismatic ancestry, or Chinese descent by grace and nature, we will have to note: first, the ecstatic naturalness as the expressive degree of the Great Fable; then the paràdosis (transmission, tradition, translation, transit) of the "color" genre, which animates the consultation of the past model as an argument for the future unveiling of the natural world, that is, the world that finds its place "in the incessant help of the imaginative action typical of painting as it proceeds from a single and homogeneous body of color; that it is decidedly ecstatic, and pariah through the wrist (in the West it would be said, certainly it was said in ancient phases, the "demon") of the artist; and, finally, the “Sitz in Leben”, precisely, the “position in the world” which is a necessary dimension of the existing.

-This painting by Ting, which we objectively define "Chinese" only because we know that it is the product of a Chinese artist, comes out, protrudes, emerges almost directly from its own matrix: and not from a “historical” matrix, or from a technical evolution "; but intimate, parallel to the great procedures by which life itself reveals itself, or dares.
+This painting by Ting, which we objectively define "Chinese" only because we know that it is produced by a Chinese artist, comes out, protrudes, emerges almost directly from its own matrix: and not from a “historical” matrix, or from a technical evolution ”; but intimate, parallel to the great procedures by which life itself reveals itself, or dares.
 In the body, in the form, vital and illusory abode of the Apparition, the metaphor is always lit, and always meteor, without transformation, the fragile and enchanted search for equanimous dreams for the promise Gnosis and for the oblivion of plots and corollaries of arteries; the innocence of pure revelation flows; that descends into the beds of the incessant "veils", goes back to the caves of silence, pushes the breath to produce secret banks, to dress the dazzling flower with shadows and diaphanous measures, to cultivate the certainties of indefinable love on the slopes, to nourish the irrepressible , but contained, semblances of the "Poses"; and to make the distance of the blood useless.
 Ting's painting describes the meeting (perhaps the friction) between the "veiling" and the color; marks the severe, and very sweet, balance hidden between the pondus mundi and the lightness of the air, between the lightness of growth and rigor mortis (always apparently larval, ancestral, the figure returns), between leavening and gravitation.
 The world is covered by transparent, colored, lanky agitation (almost, but lukewarmly, feverish) as from a flight of blind, deep, and woven birds, gauze of very soft breaths, but mute, as if he wanted to enclose the sunset of the figure of the human, or the shadow of erratic dew: very light trumpets of radiant timbres, stones of pouring light, ephemeral beats, plains of abstruse auspices, blind spaces of revealed urns.

 The different conception of the relationship between man and painting, it is a phase that is not problematic, not "historical": but which is itself an exegesis and execution of itself; for which time always appears in contraction, forced on the surface in one dimension but with a poignancy of depth, of intensely contemporary revelation, instantaneous and always promising in a genealogy of horizons generated by transparency and by its incidents of perspective.
 Rose-coloured, pinkish skirmishes, on blue wounds, on slashes and sabres of delicate intellect, of almost blinding readiness, like the moment of a supreme athletic test; and slow diversions of tones, as if to liturgically treat an ancestor's thud (a presence of ancestors? ), procreation and perception in the heart of a non-inflammable obsession with distant (in time, in space) colors, with melodious hallucinations: to conjugate without pause the line with the color, in a hidden game, spontaneous exchange, lightning fast deviation, operated towards the great confrontation, filtered and internalized, with the most mysterious recesses, and even mystical, of the sex of death.